-On 21 February, mental health nurses will encourage interest in their specialty as part of the first ever Mental Health Nurses’ Day.
+On 21 February, mental health nurses across the UK will encourage interest in their specialty, raising awareness and debunking stereotypes, as part of the second annual Mental Health Nurses’ Day.

 Organised by the RCN Mental Health Forum, the day is partly a response to a drop in mental health nursing staff in the UK.
-According to statistics from the Nursing and Midwifery Council, the number of mental health nurses fell from 90,693 to 88,821 between 2014 and 2018.
+According to NHS Digital data from May 2019, the total mental health nursing workforce has decreased by 10.6% since 2009.

 The Mental Health Forum decided to do their bit to encourage new recruits by confronting issues that could stop some people from training as a mental health nurse.

 “A lot of people say they don’t know what the job involves and don’t hear enough positive stories about the specialty,” says Ed Freshwater, mental health nurse and chair of the forum.

 Ed and other forum members concluded that negative stereotypes of harsh nurses in mental institutions are still quite common, while personal stories about the rewarding nature of the role are left unheard.

 “We thought: let’s have a day that captures all of the good stuff about mental health nursing,” says Ed.

 On the day, most of the action will take place on social media.
 Forum members will be starting conversations on Twitter and Facebook; inviting questions from